Beef and Guinness Chili with Smoked Bacon

 Method:

--Mix all of the ingredients together in a mixer with a dough hook on slow speed just until ingredients are well incorporated.
+-Add the flour in with a dough hook on slow speed just until ingredients are well incorporated.

 -Cover the mixing bowl with saran wrap and leave at room temperature for about two hours or until the mixture has more than doubled in size.